jeffbhav/dnsassistant/README.md

 You can run in a venv if you choose to, not a must.
 Once you are in the command line, type python3 webapp.py then use your browser to view the UI: http://localhost:5000 To view and manage your domains.

+Name of db created will be: dns_lookup_results.db.
+This is where all your domains will be added.